 We will be covering only a few of the many homespun cleaning solutions you can find across the web.
 We provided a basic control group using tap water.
 We iterated on this using the commonly suggested solution of distilled water, dishwashing soap, and isopropyl alcohol.
 We also wanted to try one of the most anxiety-inducing but passionately defended methods: wood glue.

 As far as solutions go, there is nothing simpler or cheaper than turning on the faucet and giving your records a rinse.

 This method was very quick.
 However, as you might expect, water by itself was not effective at removing the tougher stains on this record.
 It did remove some of the lighter marks after some pressure was applied with a microfiber cloth, ultimately leaving the record looking somewhat better than it had before.
 That being said, we would never recommend this method.
 If you are going to take the time to clean the records, you might as well do it better than this.

 Isopropyl Alcohol (1 part), Distilled Water (1 part), and Dishwashing Soap (1-2 drops)

-The record needed a good rinse after application as there was a shiny film left on the vinyl surface.
+The record needed a good rinse after application because there was a shiny film left on the vinyl surface.
 We found that the solution did remove quite a lot of grime, as evidenced by the before and after.
-However, it was not great at removing some of the tougher spots of the exceptionally dirty Live Neil Diamond record we used.
+However, it was not great at removing some of the tougher spots of the exceptionally dirty we used.
 Not shown in the pictures are the copious amounts of time and elbow grease required.
 We re-cleaned this record with professional solutions later and easily removed more grime.